-Another option is that you may have to pay both UK tax on your UK state pension and tax in the country you live in, however you may be able to claim foreign tax credit relief if you pay tax in more than one country on the same income.
+Another option is that you may have to pay both UK tax and tax in the country you live in on your UK state pension.
+However, you may be able to claim foreign tax credit relief if you pay tax in more than one country on the same income.

 Each country has their own rules on when you can start to receive a state pension and how many qualifying years of social security contributions you need in order to be eligible.
-If you want to ask about your own pension rights in another country, you must ask the authorities who run the pension scheme in that country.
+If you want to know about your own pension rights in another country, you should ask the authorities who run the pension scheme in that country.

 When you claim your UK state pension, you should normally tell the pension authority about any periods when you have made social security contributions in another country.